Order preserving maps on quantum measurements: Construction of order preserving maps

 All of the introduced maps provide necessary conditions for two measurements being ordered.
 Namely, from Prop.~\ref{prop:G-preserves-order} we conclude that if the matrix $G([\A]) - G([\B])$ has both positive and negative eigenvalues, then neither $[\A] \pleq [\B]$ nor $[\B] \pleq [\A]$.
 This implication is only in one direction, but the test is easy to implement and therefore useful.
 For instance, let us consider the following two outcome, three outcome and four outcome qutrit measurements:

 and

 and

-Application of the map \eqref{eq:G-4} shows that $[\A]$ and $[\C]$ are not ordered, but fails to indicate anything else.
-The map \eqref{eq:G-3}, on the other hand, shows that $[\A]$ and $[\B]$ are not ordered, but does not reveal anything else.
-Finally, using the Fisher information map $F$ shows that all three equivalence classes $[\A]$, $[\B]$ and $[\C]$ are pairwisely not comparable.
+Application of the map \eqref{eq:G-4} shows that both pairs $[\A], [\C]$ and $[\B], [\C]$ are not ordered, but fails to indicate anything else.
+The map \eqref{eq:G-3}, on the other hand, shows that $[\A], [\B]$ and $[\B], [\C]$ are not ordered, but does not reveal anything else.
+Finally, using the Fisher information map $F$ shows that all three equivalence classes $[\A]$, $[\B]$ and $[\C]$ are pairwise not comparable.